|

 observations.
 Regardless of this they may think the position is

-totally justified and is therefore true knowledge.
+totally justified and is therefore true Knowledge.
 They may also

-claim true knowledge on the basis that there is zero evidence (not
+claim true Knowledge on the basis that there is zero evidence (not

 scientifically tested).
 As I have argued in this article this is not

-warranted as a sole justification for true knowledge.
+warranted as a sole justification for true Knowledge.

 The same problem occurs if a person justifies their information on

-religious grounds and claim it is true knowledge.
+religious grounds and claim it is true Knowledge.
 There is no

 scientific evidence.
 And the arguments from reason, such as they